circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ##### Operation

-The Executor sends votes to the Vote Keeper module.
-The Executor expects that whenever the Keeper observes any threshold of votes for the first time it returns that to the Executor.
+The Driver sends votes to the Vote Keeper module.
+The Driver expects that whenever the Keeper observes any threshold of votes for the first time it returns that to the Driver.

-Based on its state and the results received from the Vote Keeper, the Executor sends events to the Round State Machine which, once it processes the Executor events, returns consensus-related messages back to the Executor.
-The Executor then processes these messages and sends them to the peer-to-peer layer, the host system, or other external modules.
+Based on its state and the results received from the Vote Keeper, the Driver sends events to the Round State Machine which, once it processes the Driver events, returns consensus-related messages back to the Driver.
+The Driver then processes these messages and sends them to the peer-to-peer layer, the host system, or other external modules.

 ##### Output Messages (External Dependencies)